tarekziade/boom/README.rst

 Using greenlets allows Boom to spawn large amounts of virtual users with very little resources.
 It's not a problem to spawn 1000 users and hammer a web application with them.

-I plan to add more things like allowing people to provide a callable for the -D option.

 If you are interested in this project, you are welcome to join the fun at https://github.com/tarekziade/boom